wp-plugins/gallerylink/readme.txt

 Tags: image, images, gallery, video, music, list Requires at least: 3.0.1
 Tested up to: 3.4
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Find the file extension and directory specified, output as a gallery.
+Output as a gallery by find the file extension and directory specified.

 == Description ==

-Create a playlist (music, pictures, videos) of data in the directory below the specified, GalleryLink displays a fixed page by passing the data to various software.
-It is a soft link to a variety of software from a variety of data.
+Create a playlist (music, pictures, videos) of data in the directory below the specified, GalleryLink displays Pages by passing the data to various software.

-It is used to write a short code to a fixed page.
+You write and use short codes to page.

-Support for Unicode file and directory names
+Directory name and file name support for multi-byte character.

-Compatible software and function
+Bundled software and function
-(Video, music) HTML5 player: full screen support
+HTML5 player (video, music): full screen support(not support IE9)
 FlashPlugin: jQuery SWFObject
-Flash player (video, music): Flowplayer Flash, MP3Player
+Flash player (video, music): Flowplayer Flash, MP3Player (for previous versions of IE8)
 Image: ColorBox, PhotoSwipe
 Create RSS feeds of data (XML)

 It corresponds to the smartphone.
 WordPress3.4 or higher.
-And for mobile phones used in Japan.
+It corresponds to the japanese mobile phone.
 Plug-in Ktai Style is required.

 [Demo1(Music)](http://gallerylink.nyanko.org/music/):::[Demo2(Album)](http://gallerylink.nyanko.org/album/):::[Demo3(Movie)](http://gallerylink.nyanko.org/movie/)